IEvangelist/davidpine.net/content/blog/building-a-magic-mirror.md

 {{< mirror-example-output >}}

 {{< note >}}
-Note: I opted to omit whether or not we're in ante or post meridiem as it is assumed the user would know if it's morning or in the afternoon.
+I opted to omit whether or not we're in ante or post meridiem as it is assumed the user would know if it's morning or in the afternoon.
 {{< /note >}}

 ### Event Calendar / Schedule

 My magic mirror is configured to display an aggregation of two calendars.
-This is entirely configurable, so if you were to
-{{< i fa-code-fork >}} {{< url-link "fork my repo" "https://github.com/IEvangelist/Mirror#fork-destination-box" >}} -- you would need to setup
-your desired endpoints.
+This is entirely configurable, so if you were to {{< i fa-code-fork >}} {{< url-link "fork my repo" "https://github.com/IEvangelist/Mirror#fork-destination-box" >}} -- you would need to setup your desired endpoints.
 The only requirement is that the URL is an accessible endpoint that returns valid `iCal` {{< url-link "(*.ics) formatting" "https://icalendar.org/" >}}.
 The events are truncated to fit on the page and ordered by the date of the event.

 ### Music Player

 Imagine you have the magic mirror mounted in your bathroom, or bedroom...it would be nice to say, "play a song", or "play Deftones" for example and music starts playing.
 That is the idea behind the music player component.
 The current implementation of the music player is limited.
 I spent a few long nights trying to figure out how to use the built-in **Bluetooth** on the **Pi 3**, while **UWP** does have some support it is limited.
 I was able to pair but not stream songs from my **iPod** for example, which was really frustrating.
-For the meantime
-I simply placed several songs in the `Assets` directory as content and I can play these resources.
+For the meantime, I simply placed several songs in the `Assets` directory as content and I can play these resources.
 Ideally, I will use a web-based service like Spotify or Pandora.

 ### Voice Commands